wp-plugins/wishpond-social-campaigns/readme.txt

 = What kind of support do I get? =

-Wishpond campaigns are extremely easy and fast to set up.
+Wishpond campaigns are very easy and fast to set up.
 If you ever need assistance, we are available to you through live chat, email, and phone support.

 = I have another question, what do I do? =